efeslab/lapidary/README.md

 2. Add support for custom instructions.
 This can be presented in several modes; either skip custom instructions during checkpoint creation, or emulate them at a high level when encountered.
 This will not catch all use cases, but I imagine it will catch many.

-3. Add support for cloud deployments, i.e. distributed simulation.
+3. Add support for cloud deployments, i.e. distributed simulation, potentially using ansible to automate provisioning/setup as well.

 ## Contributing